-Table 3.2 Evaluation of the likely effects of the proposed development in view of the Conservation Objectives of the River Barrow and River Nore SAC [002162] (NPWS, 2011a).
+Table 2.2Evaluation of the likely effects of the proposed development in view of the Conservation Objectives of the River Barrow and River Nore SAC [002162] (NPWS, 2011a).

 Qualifying Interest Conservation Objective as per NPWS (2011a) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
-Likely Significant Effect Estuaries [1130] "To maintain the favourable conservation condition of Estuaries in the River Barrow and River Nore SAC" The proposed development will result in permanent habitat loss of a total area of 82m 2 of Estuary habitat.
-There is also the potential for habitat degradation impacts during the installation of the sheet piled wall, this involves significant vibration which could lead to a negative impact on the community distribution within the benthic sediment.
-Therefore, likely significant effects on the habitat area, community distribution and community extent of Estuaries within the River Barrow and River Nore SAC as a result of the proposed development cannot be ruled out at this stage.
-Yes Mudflats and sandflats not covered by seawater at low tide [1140] "To maintain the favourable conservation condition of the Mudflats and sandflats not covered by seawater at low tide in the River Barrow and River Nore SAC" The proposed development will result in permanent habitat loss of a total area of 32 m 2 of this habitat.
-Furthermore, there is also the potential for habitat degradation impacts due to the presence of the sheet piled wall, which could cause increased rates of flow directly adjacent to the wall which could increase the rate at which the sediment that forms this habitat is eroded.
-Therefore, likely significant effects on the habitat area of mudflats and sandflats not covered by seawater at low tide as a result of the proposed development cannot be ruled out at this stage.
+Likely Significant Effect Estuaries [1130] "To maintain the favourable conservation condition of Estuaries in the River Barrow and River Nore SAC" This habitat is located immediately adjacent to the proposed development (NPWS, 2011a).
+There will be no land take of this habitat to facilitate the proposed development.
+However, the proposed development is considered to pose a risk of pollution to the estuary in the event of an accidental spillage of pollutants such as fuel or cementitious materials.
+Pollution can have toxic effects on the community complexes within the estuary.
+Therefore, likely significant effects on the community distribution and community extent of Estuaries within the River Barrow and River Nore SAC as a result of the proposed development cannot be ruled out at this stage.
+Yes Mudflats and sandflats not covered by seawater at low tide [1140] "To maintain the favourable conservation condition of the Mudflats and sandflats not covered by seawater at low tide in the River Barrow and River Nore SAC" This habitat is located immediately adjacent to the proposed development (NPWS, 2011a).
+There will be no land take of this habitat to facilitate the proposed development.
+However, the proposed development is considered to pose a risk of pollution to the mudflats in the event of an accidental spillage of pollutants such as fuel or cementitious materials.
+Pollution can have toxic effects on the community complexes within the mudflats.
+Therefore, likely significant effects on the community distribution of mudflats and sandflats not covered by seawater at low tide as a result of the proposed development cannot be ruled out at this stage.
 Yes Reefs [1170] NPWS (2011a) does not contain a site-specific Conservation Objective for Reefs.
 Therefore, as per advice from the NPWS, the Conservation Objective for Reefs in another European site, in this case the Hook Head SAC [000764], was used: "To maintain the favourable conservation condition of Reefs" (NPWS, 2011b).
-As reefs are a saltwater habitat, the closest location of this QI is at least 27.2 km downstream of the proposed works (NPWS, 2011a).
-Any water quality impacts from sedimentation or potentially spilled pollutants would dissipate before they reached this far downstream.
-Considering the localised nature, duration and distance of GI works from this Qualifying Interest as well as the dilution capacity of the rivers, the proposed development will not give rise to likely significant effects on the conservation objectives of this Qualifying Interest within the River Barrow and River Nore SAC.
+The closest known location of reefs is c .
+23.6 km downstream of the proposed development within the zone of influence (NPWS, 2011a), therefore there will be no direct loss or damage to this habitat as a result of the proposed development.
+Nevertheless, as this habitat is hydrologically connected to the proposed development, there is a risk of water quality impacts occurring in the event of a spillage of pollutants such as wet concrete or fuel into the river which could lead to negative effects on the biological communities that form this habitat.
+However, considering the scale of the development, the duration of the works, the distance between the proposed development and this habitat and the dilution capacity of the River Barrow and the Barrow-Nore-Suir Estuary, any water quality impacts at the location of this habitat that may arise during the construction of the proposed development to give rise to likely significant effects on the conservation objectives of this Qualifying Interest within the River Barrow and River Nore SAC.
 No